jwolz/yajhfc/README.txt

 0.3.7:
 - New simplified send dialog
+- Support for cover pages in HTML format
+- Support for cover pages in XSL:FO and ODT format using a plugin
-- Better plugin support (see the new FOP plugin)
+- Better plugin support
+- Logging changed to use Java 1.4 logging
+- Adapted to use gnu.hylafax 1.0.1
 - Some bug fixes

 0.3.6: